fcamadi/masterMLpython/README.md

 # masterMLpython
-- Exercises of the UNED Machine Learning Master in Python -
+- Versions in Python of the Exercises of the UNED Machine Learning Master
 - Labs from the Coursera "IBM AI Engineering Professional Certificate"